plantismash/plantismash/README.md

 python ../run_antismash.py --clusterblast --knownclusterblast --verbose --debug --limit -1 --taxon plants --outputfolder result/ ncbi_dataset/data/GCF_000001735.4/genomic.gbff
 # --clusterblast --knownclusterblast are optional
 ```
-## 1.4.2.
-For using a genome with gff3 + fasta
+### 1.4.2 Run PlantiSMASH on a genome with gff3 + fasta
 ```bash
 python run_antismash.py --verbose --debug --limit -1 --taxon plants --outputfolder result/ --use_phase --gff3 path/to/gff3/file path/to/fasta/file
 # Please check the error message.
 The genome names in the gff3 file may differ from those in the fasta file, causing an error.
 ```
-## Notion
+## Note
 It is recommended to change the output folder or delete it every time you run PlantiSMASH.
 Because when using the same output folder, files from the previous run may be partially preserved (only rewriting files with the same names).

-# 2. Making your rules
+# 2. Customizing plantiSMASH detection rules
 This module is in `antismash\generic_modules\hmm_detection`

 ## 2.1.
-How rules find BGCs?
+How do rules find BGCs?
 ### 2.1.1 Identify domains of proteins
-HMMs are used to do that by running hmmerscan.
-The HMMs files, `cluster_rules.txt`, `hmmdetails.txt`, and `filterhmmdetails.txt`. for plant are in `plant`.
+PlantiSMASH detects protein domains (HMMs) by running hmmerscan.
+The HMMs files, `cluster_rules.txt`, `hmmdetails.txt`, and `filterhmmdetails.txt` for plants are in `plant`.
 The `hmmdetails.txt` controls which HMMs will be used (4th column) and the bitscore cutoff (3rd column) to filter hmmerscan results.
 Usually the bitscore cutoff is `-1` equal to no filter.

-The result recorded in the output .gbk files.
+The results are recorded in the output .gbk files.
 To only show the HMMs with highest bitscore from matches on same proteins sequence range, add them in `filterhmmdetails.txt`.
 For example, the same domain range match HMM UDPGT and UDPGT_2 , but the output will only show the one with highest bitscore.

 Note: Another module by using the command `--full-hmmer` will use Pfam-A.hmm to identify any kind of domains.
 But the results only recorded in the output .gbk files and did not used in other module.